-Why Roaches Love Drains
+Why Drains Attract Roaches

 Roaches are attracted to dark, damp places, making your drains the perfect hideout.
 They thrive in these conditions and have easy access to food and water.
 If you’ve noticed them around your kitchen or bathroom, it’s likely they’re nesting in your pipes.
+Because drains connect to sewer lines, even clean homes in Palm Bay can experience roach problems without warning.

 It’s not just about the water, either.
 Roaches can find tiny food particles in your drains, which is enough to keep them happy and breeding.
 It’s like an all-you-can-eat buffet for these pests.
 Even if you keep your sink clean, there might still be food residue within the pipes that attracts them.